 Going off dairy can be good for periods

-👉 Tip: A2 dairy such as goat and sheep dairy does not seem to cause the same period problems as cow’s dairy.
+👉 Tip: A2 dairy such as goat and sheep dairy is usually fine for periods.

 Phytoestrogens make periods lighter

-The phytoestrogens in grains, seeds, and legumes (especially soy) can make periods lighter or lengthen the follicular phase.
+The phytoestrogens in grains, seeds, and legumes (especially soy) can make periods lighter and lengthen the follicular phase.
 Why?
-Because they are much weaker than own stronger estrogen (estradiol), so they shelter us from estrogen.
+Because they are weaker than own stronger estrogen (estradiol), and so shelter us from estrogen.

 Phytoestrogens are essentially “anti-estrogen,” which in moderation, is a good thing.

 In excess (as might occur with an exclusively plant-based diet), phytoestrogens can lengthen cycles, reduce progesterone, or in some cases, suppress ovulation altogether.

 From the comments: A few of you mentioned heavier periods on a vegan diet, which I attribute to low progesterone or a deficiency of zinc, iron, vitamin A, and/or iodine.